kmaull-ucar/siparcs24/README.md

 ## Project Description

-This project aims to develop a mesonet of IoT weather monitoring sensors that collect various environmental data, including temperature, humidity, altitude, air quality, UV levels, and rain data.
+This project  develops a mesonet of IoT weather monitoring sensors that collect various environmental data, including temperature, humidity, altitude, air quality, UV levels, and rain data.
 The collected data will be transmitted via a community-maintained private LoRa (Long Range) network to intermediary custom Raspberry Pi gateways.
 These Raspberry Pi devices forward the aggregated data over the internet to a network server, which distributes the information to application servers for further processing and analysis.

 #### Key Components:
 1. **Sensor Devices:** These devices measure and collect weather data.
 Each sensor node is equipped with LoRa communication capabilities to transmit data wirelessly.